 Getting started with shooting at moving targets is tough, especially if you have never done it before.
 You could use some trap shooting tips.
 Everybody could!

 Our Top 7 Trap Shooting Tips

 There’s a reason most don’t use it.
 The .410 has a smaller amount of pellets inside the ammunition at all of about half an ounce.
-When you pull the trigger, and those pellets come flying out, they spray and fan out.
+When you pull the trigger, and those pellets produce a thin pattern and are best for short-range.

 This is very different from the way the shotgun releases the pellets because they spray.
 If you were to aim at a safe piece of cardboard, you’d see the difference in the way a rifle hits and the way a shotgun hits.

 The bead is meant to act as a guiding point, but not to line up like you would a rifle sight.
-This is because of the way the shotgun sprays its pellets when the trigger is pulled.
+That’s because of the way the shotgun sprays its pellets when you pull the trigger.

 When you’re shooting at a moving target, it’s better to keep both eyes open in order to track the target accurately.